veeto

 Summary

-Senator McNerney's legislation establishes comprehensive requirements for employers using automated decision systems (ADS) in workplace decisions, mandating transparency and worker protections around algorithmic employment practices.
-The bill requires employers to notify workers at least 30 days before implementing an ADS, maintain updated inventories of all systems in use, and provide detailed information about how these systems collect and process worker data.
+Senator McNerney's workplace automation legislation establishes comprehensive requirements for employers using automated decision systems (ADS) in employment decisions.
+The bill mandates that employers notify workers at least 30 days before deploying ADS technology, maintain current inventories of all systems in use, and provide detailed information about how these systems affect employment decisions.

 Key Dates